🚫 AdBlock Detected

 Birds with hook beaks, such as parrots, will eventually chew the hell out of the perches, so you will probably need to make quite a few.
 I used perches like these for some birds that never had feet, they worked wonders.

 Larger birds seem to require fewer perches than smaller birds, but again, it can depend on the species of bird in question.
 The minimum amount of perches for any bird should be two, and no less.
-The size of the cage matters, clearly a small cage, can not be overloaded with perches, but will still need a minimum of two.
+The size of the cage matters, clearly a small cage cannot be overloaded with perches, but will still need a minimum of two.
 As long as the birds have room to fly, all will be good.
 It is good practice to have perches at each end of the cage, so they have a landing point.
 Aviaries do much better as planted aviaries, meaning there are live plants, or even trees supplying natural perches.

-In cages perches should be placed about half way up, in aviaries they can be placed in various locations, and various heights.
+In cages perches should be placed about halfway up, in aviaries they can be placed in various locations, and various heights.
 Because cages have limited space, care must be taken not to overload the cage with perches, and never place them too high.
 Avoid placing perches directly above feeders, drinkers, baths, grit dishes, or directly above other perches.
 Remember birds poop often, and the poop will fall directly below them.